rpj/zw/README.md

 }
 ```

+On the next refresh cycle, this data will be picked up and acted upon.
 Monitor serial or Redis (depending on `HOSTNAME:config:publishLogs`) for logging.
+Upon successful update, the unit will delete `HOSTNAME:config:update` and reset to the new software (after a [small, build-time configurable delay](https://github.com/rpj/zw/blob/master/zw_ota.h#L6)).